thewca/worldcubeassociation.org/webroot/results/admin/export/template.README.md

 ## Allowed Use

-The information in this file may be re-published, in whole or in part, under the following conditions:
+The information in this file may be re-published, in whole or in part, as long as users are clearly notified of the following:

-- The style and format of the information must be clearly distinguishable from the official WCA website.
+> This information is based on competition results owned and maintained by the
-- Users are clearly notified of the following:
+> World Cube Assocation, published at https://worldcubeassociation.org/results

-  This information is based on competition results owned and maintained by the World Cube Assocation, published at worldcubeassociation.org/results as of [longDate].
+> as of [longDate].

 ## Acknowledgements